Lehman Engel: The BMI Lehman Engel Musical Theatre Workshop

 Engel founded the BMI Lehman Engel Musical Theatre Workshop, a workshop in New York for musical theatre composers, lyricists, and librettists.
 He also founded and personally supervised the Lehman Engel Musical Theater Workshop, a branch of the BMI workshop, originally based at the Performing Arts Center of the Los Angeles County Music Center in Los Angeles.

-Lehman Engel worked as musical director for the St. Louis Municipal Opera for several years before moving to New York to conduct on Broadway.
-He won six Tony Awards and was nominated for four more.
-The category for which he won and was nominated no longer exists.

 Recordings

-Engel also conducted the first 3-LP version of George Gershwin's opera Porgy and Bess, a 1951 Columbia Masterworks Records album that was highly acclaimed but did not, as advertised, feature the complete opera.
+Engel also conducted the first 3-LP version of George Gershwin's opera Porgy and Bess, a 1951 Columbia Masterworks Records album that was highly acclaimed, but was advertised as featuring the complete opera when it did not.
 The mono recording, starring Lawrence Winters and Camilla Williams, was eventually released on CD.
-It was the longest Porgy and Bess album made at the time (129 minutes) and would remain so for many years until it was superseded in the 1970s by two complete recordings of the opera, both of which won Grammys.
+It was the longest Porgy and Bess album at the time (129 minutes), and remained so for many years until it was superseded in the 1970s by two complete recordings of the opera, both of which won Grammys.

-Between the late 1940s and early 1950s, under the supervision of Columbia Records executive Goddard Lieberson, Engel conducted what were then the most complete recordings of several classic Broadway musicals of the past, many of which were appearing as albums for the first time - among them Girl Crazy (with Mary Martin performing both Ginger Rogers and Ethel Merman's old stage roles), Oh, Kay! (with Barbara Ruick as Kay and Jack Cassidy as Jimmy de Winter), Babes in Arms (again featuring Cassidy and Mary Martin), and Pal Joey (with Harold Lang in the title role and Vivienne Segal repeating her original 1940 stage role as Vera Simpson).
+Between the late 1940s and early 1950s, under the supervision of Columbia Records executive Goddard Lieberson, Engel conducted what were then the most complete recordings of several classic Broadway musicals of the past, many of which were appearing as albums for the first time – among them Girl Crazy (with Mary Martin performing both Ginger Rogers and Ethel Merman's old stage roles), Oh, Kay! (with Barbara Ruick as Kay and Jack Cassidy as Jimmy de Winter), Babes in Arms (again featuring Cassidy and Mary Martin), and Pal Joey (with Harold Lang in the title role and Vivienne Segal repeating her original 1940 stage role as Vera Simpson).
 All of these were studio recordings, not original cast albums.
 The Pal Joey recording was so successful that it led to a major, long-running revival of the show in 1952, with the same two stars who performed on the album: Vivienne Segal, who starred in the original 1940 stage production, and Harold Lang.

-In 1952, he also conducted the most complete recordings of Oklahoma! and The Student Prince.
+In 1952, he also conducted the most complete recordings to that time of Oklahoma! and The Student Prince.
 The Oklahoma! album used Robert Russell Bennett's original orchestrations and starred Nelson Eddy as the cowboy Curly.

 Engel conducted studio recordings of Carousel in 1955 for RCA Victor.
 The recordings featured Robert Merrill as Billy Bigelow, Patrice Munsel as Julie Jordan, and Florence Henderson as Carrie.
 In 1956, he conducted a studio recording of Show Boat with Robert Merrill singing the roles of both Ravenal and the black stevedore Joe, Ms. Munsel as Magnolia, and Risë Stevens as Julie La Verne.
 These recordings were more complete than previous recordings of these shows.

 All of these recordings were eventually issued on CD and were milestones in their time for their completeness.